This article was originally published on Medium.

 Except there is: Time.

-For centuries, acrobats and clowns and elephants and fire eaters were superb at capturing and keeping an audience’s attention.
-Not anymore, though.
+For centuries, acrobats and clowns, elephants and fire eaters were superb at capturing and keeping an audience’s attention.
+But not anymore.

 When the Feld family bought Ringling Bros. in 1967, performances lasted nearly 3 hours.
-Since then, however, the shows have been considerably shortened and tightened, adjusted for a “modern” audience.
-An audience that has so much to do and less time than ever to do it all.
+Since then, the shows have been considerably shortened, tightened, adjusted for a “modern” audience.
+An audience with options.
 When it comes to entertainment, we’re all stretched thin.

 When it comes to entertainment, we’re all stretched thin.

 YouTube won.
-SnapChat and PlayStation won.
-Time won, as it always does.
+SnapChat won.
+HBO won.
+Time won.
+It always does.

 I won’t miss going to the circus.